We have just carried out the preliminary adjustments of the development of the image.

 Depending on his sensitivity to the natural elements, the viewer tolerates more or less the lack of respect for horizontality.
 For the lack of sea horizon, a common joke among photographers refers to the “sea that empties”.
 Some ignore this phenomenon which is unbearable for others.

 This correction is called the horizon, but it also concerns the verticality of buildings.
-Indeed, if the horizontal lines leak according to the laws of perspective, the vertical lines invariably remain so.
+Indeed, in landscape images, horizontals leak according to the laws of perspective, while vertical lines remain so visually.

 An experienced photographer detects even the smallest error.
 It is important to remedy this defect as soon as possible in your photographic process.